-The Department of Modern Languages also plans to hire a new full-time faculty: a generalist in both Latin American and Peninsular Literature.
+Starting in the Fall 2008 semester, the Department of Modern Language will have a new Assistant Professor of Spanish specialized in Central American Literature.
 This new position will allow the Department to better serve the growing number of Spanish majors.